x-square/data_analytics/24-02-behavioural-data-analysis.md

 `This document compiles information from Behavioral Data Analysis with R and Python for academic purposes`[^1]

-[^1]: Buisson, Florent.
-2021. *Behavioral Data Analysis with R and Python: Customer-Driven Data for Real Business Results*.
+[^1]: Buisson, F. 2021. *Behavioral Data Analysis with R and Python: Customer-Driven Data for Real Business Results*.
 O'Reilly: Sebastopol, California.

 # The causal-behavioral framework for data analysis